canopas/web-developer-roadmap-2023/README.md

 - As you work on each practical exercise, move the corresponding ticket from the "To-Do" queue to the "Done" queue to keep track of your progress.
 This will help you stay focused and motivated as you work through the roadmap.

-- Follow the `best practices` and `coding standards` of perticuler languages for implementation.
+- Follow the `best practices` and `coding standards` of perticular languages for implementation.

 # Useful references